 My thought is what values is this teaching our kids?
 Drinking and driving with a slap on the wrist?
 Legislation doesn’t care!
 Michigan is hurting financially, why would anyone want to live in a state that doesn’t stand up for your rights?

 Thanks for your thoughts, we share the same.

 As I said before, our Michigan auto accident law was not supposed to create results like this one.
 It was originally created to protect drivers from clearly “frivolous” and “de minimus” injuries; not to award a drunk driver for hurting a child.

 Please contact your legislators.
 Tell them this law must be changed so drunk drivers can be held accountable in court for the injuries they cause.

 — Steven M. Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Steve has received the largest jury verdict for an automobile accident case in Michigan in four of the past seven years, including 2008, according to Michigan Lawyers Weekly.

 — Photo courtesy of Creative Commons, Jayel Aheram

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 If you have been in a car accident at the hands of a drunk driver, call (800) 777-0028 for a free consultation with an auto accident lawyer.